subhiksha-kodi/UNSUPERVISED-ML-CLUSTERING-TASKS---CREDIT-CARD-DATASET/README.md

-# 📊 Credit Card Customer Clustering – Streamlit App
+# 📊 Credit Card Customer Clustering – Streamlit & Gradio Apps

 ## 🚀 Overview
-This project is a **Streamlit web application** for interactive customer segmentation using clustering techniques.
+This project provides **interactive customer segmentation** using clustering techniques.
 It allows you to input customer credit card attributes and predict the cluster assignment using different clustering algorithms:

 - **KMeans**